wp-plugins/rdp-wiki-press-embed/readme.txt

 = 2.4.1 =
 * REFACTOR: modified code to try to convert relative image URLs to absolute URLs
+* REFACTOR: modified code to make the shortcode media button show up for all post types

 = 2.4.0 =
 * FEATURE: added size attribute to gallery shortcode